Home/Blog/Chronic Care/Diabetes/Top Sugar Substitutes for Diabetes: Natural, Safe & Low-Glycemic Options

 AgaveLow glycemic index, prebiotic propertiesHigh fructose content, potential impact on blood sugar

-ErythritolLow-calorie, doesn’t raise blood sugar, dental benefitsMay cause gastrointestinal issues in large amounts
+ErythritolLow-calorie, doesn’t raise blood sugar, and has dental benefitsMay cause gastrointestinal issues in large amounts

-XylitolLow-calorie, prevents tooth decay, dental benefitsRisk of gastrointestinal issues, concern over heart health
+XylitolLow-calorie, prevents tooth decay, and has dental benefitsRisk of gastrointestinal issues, concern over heart health

 Frequently Asked Question (FAQs)